 10th Grade Entrepreneur is Saving Coral Reefs One T-Shirt at a Time

 The idea for this endeavor came from a trip he took to Australia last December, when he had the opportunity to snorkel in the Great Barrier Reef.
 He recalls meeting a marine researcher on his third snorkeling trip who spoke to him about “the makeup of the reefs and how they were being negatively affected by global warming, population increase, and other human factors.”
-It was that experience that first sparked his environmental stewardship.
+It was that experience that inspired his environmental stewardship.